hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 ![](/img/k10-login.png)

-C﻿licking *Accept Terms* after specifying your email and company name, you will be landed to Kasten K10 Dashboard:
+C﻿lick *Accept Terms* after specifying your email and company name, you will be landed to Kasten K10 Dashboard:

 ![](/img/k10-dashboard.png)

 Kasten K10 automatically discovers all the applications and their data across namespaces in the cluster.
 The K10 dashboard displays a list of applications that are mapped to namespaces.
 It also displays a summary of the cluster’s backup data footprint, showing *0.0 B* when accessing the dashboard for the first time.

-To use Kasten K10 with HPE CSI driver for K8s, you need to ensure the configured *VolumeSnapshotClass* in the cluster contains the K10 annotation _ k10.kasten.io/is-snapshot-class: "true"_.
-Typing the following command to add this required K10 annotation:
+To use Kasten K10 with HPE CSI driver for K8s, you need to ensure the configured *VolumeSnapshotClass* in the cluster contains the K10 annotation _**k10.kasten.io/is-snapshot-class: "true"**_.
+Typing the following command to add this required K10 annotation to the *VolumeSnapshotClass*:

 ```shell